rehamelkholy/StellarAL/README.md

 # Active Learning for Stellar Spectral Classification

 ## Description
-This repository contains the code associated with the paper "Active Learning for Stellar Spectral Classification" (in preparation).
+This repository contains the code associated with the paper "Active Learning for Stellar Spectral Classification" (submitted to MNRAS).
 The project focuses on the application of active learning methodologies to enhance the efficiency and accuracy of classifying stellar spectra.
 Traditional machine learning approaches for spectral classification often require vast amounts of labeled data, which is labor-intensive to obtain.
 Active learning, by contrast, strategically selects the most informative samples for labeling, thus minimizing the required labeled dataset while maximizing model performance.

 ## Table of Contents
 - [Installation](#installation)